How to manage employee expenses

 Top Tip: Creating an expense log helps your small business keep its spending in check, which ultimately leads to a healthy cash flow and profitable growth in the long term.
 You can learn about expense logs and why they’re important in our guide to creating an expense log step-by-step 🔖

 Many digital payment methods such as business expense cards allow you to set limits on the cash you give to your employees to use for expenses, which makes it much easier to monitor employee spending and removes the risk of fraud.

-For example, you can order up to 35 Expense Cards from Tide and keep track of employee expenses in real-time.
+For example, you can order up to 50 Expense Cards from Tide and keep track of employee expenses through real-time updates and notifications.